Texas Asbestos Verdicts and Settlements: What the Record Shows

 Gulf Coast workers are often eligible for claims through multiple trusts because their exposure spanned products from several different manufacturers.
 A pipefitter who worked at three different refineries over 20 years might have been exposed to asbestos insulation from Johns Manville at one site, Owens Corning at another, and W.R.
 Grace at a third.
 Each manufacturer’s trust would process a separate claim.

 For information on trust fund eligibility, see Which Asbestos Trust Funds Apply to Texas Workers?.
+Families weighing legal options can also review the process of choosing a Texas asbestos law firm.

 What Determines the Size of a Verdict